 About This Chapter

-- Homeostasis and its relation to diabetes
+- Describe homeostasis and its relation to temperature and hormonal control

-- The brain's structures and functions
+- Explore brain structures and functions

-- The role of antibiotics and vaccines
+- Explain the immune system, disease, cell communication and the role of antibiotics and vaccines

 1. Homeostasis and Temperature Regulation in Humans